 First, gently remove the tomato plants from the pot they are growing in.
 Then depending on how many seedlings you have growing, gently pull each plant apart at the roots.

-Next, you should repot each of these seedlings into their own larger container.
-I wouldn’t recommend planting the separated seedlings straight into the ground, it’s better that they get repotted and have some time to grow a stronger set of roots.
+I don’t recommend planting the separated seedlings straight into the ground, it’s better that they get repotted and have some time to grow a stronger set of roots.

 How to Transplant Seedlings Into Bigger Pots